fa2k/raredisease-configs/README.md

 ...and make sure to follow the instructions to install bioconda.
 (The temporary `-c bioconda` doesn't seem to work).
-The version should be selected in the script and committed (as of writing 1.1.0, but check the script).
+The version should be selected in the script and committed (as of writing 1.1.1, but check the script).
+Make sure to use a recent version of nf-core tools (summer 2023), as the container system option has changed.

 ## Pipeline version used

-* 2023-07 (newer): Pipeline version 1.1.0.
+* 2023-07 (newer): Pipeline version 1.1.1.

 * 2023-07: The pipeline downloaded on 2023-06-09, dev branch, was used.
 Commit: decbf4389cc3043b18c61002e023db51348e428b.
 This is used instead of release